mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/custom_filter_extension_kit.md

 "description": "Write a custom filter using the API Gateway developer extension kit."
 }

-{{< alert title="Note" color="primary" >}}The following sections refer to `jabber` sample code that is no longer included in the code samples supplied with API Gateway.
+{{< alert title="Note" color="primary" >}}This page refers to `jabber` sample code that is no longer included in the code samples supplied with API Gateway.
 We recommend that you use this section only as a general guide for writing a custom filter using the extension kit. {{< /alert >}}

 In this approach, you write your custom filter using the API Gateway developer extension kit.
 This section details how to write a custom message filter, called the **Jabber Filter** (API Gateway runtime component and Policy Studio configuration component).
 It also shows how to configure it as part of a policy in Policy Studio and then demonstrates how the filter sends an instant message to an account on Google Talk.